Hastings Seafood and Wine Festival 2019

 The festival marquees on The Stade by the historic Net Huts will play host to this year's event and you'll be able to sample a dazzling array of food and wine together with live music and themed activities to keep you busy over both days.

-Whilst it's not free, tickets are reasonably cheap and will cost you £2 in advance if you get them from the Hastings Information Centre, Muriel Matters House (formerly Aquila House), Breeds Place, Hastings, East Sussex TN34 3UY, or you can simply pay £3 on the gate if you prefer.
-The good news is that kids under 18 get in for free.
+Whilst it's not free, tickets are normally reasonably cheap.
+Last year in 2018 the cost was £2 in advance if you got them from the Hastings Information Centre, Muriel Matters House (formerly Aquila House), Breeds Place, Hastings, East Sussex TN34 3UY, or you could pay £3 on the gate if you preferred.
+The good news is that kids under 18 got in for free.
+This year's 2019 event is likely to be reasonably priced too we hope, although we don't yet have exact prices or more detailed information.

 About The Stade